Quarterly Performance Review: The Definitive Guide

 Credit: Tiger Lily/Pexels

-Reflect on your distinct contributions
+Reflect on their distinct contributions

 “The idea is to show how your contributions are unique to you and valuable for the company,” says Carol Cohen, senior vice president of Cognizant, in The Wall Street Journal.
 “Focus on your achievements that grew revenue, cut costs or transformed a process.”